-Now proudly celebrating our 20th anniversary season, Forte - Toronto Gay Men’s Chorus is one of Canada's premier male choral ensembles with a membership proudly drawn from Toronto's diverse LGTBQ+ community.
+Now entering into our 21st season, Forte - Toronto Gay Men’s Chorus is one of Canada's premier male choral ensembles with a membership proudly drawn from Toronto's diverse LGTBQ+ community.

 Created by its 3 founding members in 1997, Forte has evolved through a range of performance styles and repertoires to our latest programming which includes annual Holiday and Pride-affiliated summer shows and an on-going cabaret series at Buddies in Bad Times.
-We've also appeared at a variety of community milestone events including the Candlelight AIDS Vigil, Pride and Remembrance Run, Toronto Pride Flag Raising Ceremony at City Hall, Inspire Awards, Orlando/Pulse Memorial, The Imperial Court of Toronto Coronation and the Toronto Mr. Leatherman competition.
+We've also appeared at a variety of community milestone events including the Candlelight AIDS Vigil, Pride and Remembrance Run, Toronto Pride Flag Raising Ceremony at City Hall, Inspire Awards, Orlando/Pulse Nightclub Memorial, The Imperial Court of Toronto Coronation and the Toronto Mr. Leatherman competition.
 (What can we say?
 We like to get around.)

 In 2008, Forte was a National Semi-Finalist in Choral 2008, the bi-annual CBC National Radio-Canada Competition for Amateur Choirs, and a National Finalist in the 2010 National Choral Competition.
 We've also performed the Canadian Anthem at the first ever NFL You Can Play Night with the Toronto Argonauts; Canadian and US anthems at Toronto Blue Jays and Toronto Raptors games; an original audio installation at Nuit Blanche Toronto 2014; Voices of Toronto; National Ballet School of Canada; Breakfast Television; Mad Dog and Billie; at the Unison Canadian Gay and Lesbian Choral Festival in Ottawa 2014, Winnipeg 2010, Vancouver 2006, Toronto 2002 and Edmonton 1998; and appeared in concert with Margaret Cho, Leona Boyd, Billy Newton Davis and Mary McCandless.